OIST-EQuIP/CNI_Lasers_PSU_AOM_DL/README.md

 # Requirements

-Windows (This may work on other OS if you can find the FTDI drivers)
+Windows (This may work on other OS if you use the right FTDI drivers)
 FTDI CDM drivers (run CDM21216_setup.exe or https://ftdichip.com/drivers/ VCP and D2xx (2.12.28))
 Python 3 (tested using Anaconda 4.11.0 with Python 3.8.12)
 pyvisa